ResetXPDR/MSFS2020_AutoFPS/README.md

     - Allows the app to overlay your MSFS session if desired, with MSFS having the focus.
     - Mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
     - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
+  - Reset button
+    - Resets TLOD, Cloud, LSFG, and FG settings to initial app flight start values.
+    - Useful to reintialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial startup.
   - Flight type - VFR or IFR
     - In non-expert mode, VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR to account for the greater performance expectation that GA flights in rural areas will have.
     - Expert mode will default to similar settings differences, however the settings for each flight type are fully customisable and will save to and restore from separate profiles for VFR and IFR.